robdmc/consecution/README.md

 > The concept of pipelines was invented by Douglas McIlroy at Unix's ancestral home of Bell Labs, prior to the actual
 > invention of the operating system, and implemented in Unix at his insistence, shaping its toolbox philosophy.

 Consecution brings the pipeline design pattern to Python.
 It lets you easily create and execute complex, directed-graph pipelines in Python.
-It is a pip-installable, pure-python package with only optional dependencies that borrows the Topology abstraction from <a href="http://storm.apache.org/"> Apache Storm</a>.
+It is a pip-installable, pure-python package with only optional dependencies that borrows ideas from the Topology abstraction from <a href="http://storm.apache.org/"> Apache Storm</a>.
 It provides a simple, intuitive interface for building and executing pipelines.

 Perhaps the best way to explain consecution is to show a simple, contrived example of a pipeline that computes the word and letter entropy for the content in a batch of files.